PhilippLgh/ethpkg/spec/README.md

 While code-signing technologies like Authenticode exist, they don't protect against software that downloads and executes packages on virtual machines during runtime.
 In this case we need code-signing on a package level.

+Final note:
+"Please note that a good signature doesn’t mean a piece of software is trustworthy, reliable, or bug-free.
+It just means nobody tampered with it and you’re receiving it as the author intends.
+Keep a healthy dose of skepticism, and remember that cryptography cannot save us from our own foolishness."

 # Overview

 Signatures are created in accordance to the JSON Web Signatures (JWS) specification as defined in [RFC7515](https://tools.ietf.org/html/rfc7515):